 - Then, turn, and subtract 90 degrees from your original bearing, which in this case would be 300 degrees.
 Then, walk in the direction of the obstacle for the same number of steps.

-- Finally, add 90 degrees and go back to your original bearing, in this case, 30 degrees.
+- Finally, add 90 degrees and return to your original bearing, in this case, 30 degrees.
 You should now be back along your initial line of travel before encountering the obstacle.

 Staying found is the goal.
 The above is just the tip of the iceberg for using a map and compass for backcountry snowshoe travel.
 However, I encourage you to further your knowledge and enhance your skills by referencing some good resources, such as the numerous books on the market and YouTube tutorials, including Brunton’s videos.
 You can also find online information from the U.S Geological Survey, including tips for finding your way and using a compass with a topographic map.